catamphetamine/react-phone-number-input/README.md

 ## `min` vs `max` vs `mobile`

-This component uses [`libphonenumber-js`](https://gitlab.com/catamphetamine/libphonenumber-js) which requires choosing a "metadata" set to be used, "metadata" being a list of phone number parsing and formatting rules for all countries.
-The complete list of rules is huge, so `libphonenumber-js` provides a way to optimize bundle size by choosing between `max`, `min`, `mobile` and custom metadata:
+This component uses [`libphonenumber-js`](https://gitlab.com/catamphetamine/libphonenumber-js) which provides different "metadata" sets, "metadata" being a list of phone number parsing and formatting rules for all countries.
+The complete list of those rules is huge, so `libphonenumber-js` provides a way to optimize bundle size by choosing between `max`, `min`, `mobile` and "custom" metadata:

 * `max` — The complete metadata set, is about `140 kilobytes` in size (`libphonenumber-js/metadata.full.json`).
-Choose this when you need a strict version of `isValidPhoneNumber(value)` function, or if you need to get phone number type (fixed line, mobile, etc).
+Choose this when you need the most strict version of `isValid()`, or if you need to detect phone number type ("fixed line", "mobile", etc).

 * `min` — (default) The smallest metadata set, is about `75 kilobytes` in size (`libphonenumber-js/metadata.min.json`).
-Doesn't contain regular expressions for advanced phone number validation ([`.isValid()`](https://gitlab.com/catamphetamine/libphonenumber-js#isvalid)) and determining phone number type ([`.getType()`](https://gitlab.com/catamphetamine/libphonenumber-js#gettype)) for most countries.
-Some simple phone number validation via `.isValid()` still works (basic length check, etc), it's just that it's loose compared to the "advanced" validation (not so strict).
-Choose this by default: when you don't need to get phone number type (fixed line, mobile, etc), or when a non-strict version of `isValidPhoneNumber(value)` function is enough.
+Choose this by default: when you don't need to detect phone number type ("fixed line", "mobile", etc), or when a basic version of `isValid()` is enough.
+The `min` metadata set doesn't contain the regular expressions for phone number digits validation (via [`.isValid()`](#isvalid)) and detecting phone number type (via [`.getType()`](#gettype)) for most countries.
+In this case, `.isValid()` still performs some basic phone number validation (for example, checks phone number length), but it doesn't validate phone number digits themselves the way `max` metadata validation does.

-* `mobile` — The complete metadata set for dealing with mobile numbers _only_, is about `105 kilobytes` in size (`libphonenumber-js/metadata.mobile.json`).
-Choose this when you _only_ work with mobile numbers and a strict version of `isValidPhoneNumber(value)` function is required for validating mobile numbers.
+* `mobile` — The complete metadata set for dealing with mobile numbers _only_, is about `95 kilobytes` in size (`libphonenumber-js/metadata.mobile.json`).
+Choose this when you need `max` metadata and when you _only_ accept mobile numbers.
+Other phone number types will still be parseable, but they won't be recognized as being "valid" (`isValidPhoneNumber()` will return `false`).

-To use a particular metadata set import the component from the relevant sub-package: `react-phone-number-input/max`, `react-phone-number-input/min` or `react-phone-number-input/mobile`.
+To use a particular metadata set, simply import functions from a relevant sub-package.

+For "with country select" component those're:

+* `react-phone-number-input/max`
+* `react-phone-number-input/min`
+* `react-phone-number-input/mobile`

-Importing the component directly from `react-phone-number-input` results in using the `min` metadata which means loose (non-strict) phone number validation.
+Importing functions directly from `react-phone-number-input` effectively results in using the `min` metadata.

+For "without country select" component the sub-packages are:

+* `react-phone-number-input/input-max`
+* `react-phone-number-input/input` (for `min`)
+* `react-phone-number-input/input-mobile`

-Sometimes (rarely) not all countries are needed and in those cases the developers may want to [generate](https://gitlab.com/catamphetamine/libphonenumber-js#customizing-metadata) their own "custom" metadata set.
-For those cases there's `react-phone-number-input/core` sub-package which doesn't come pre-wired with any default metadata and instead accepts the metadata as a property.
+Sometimes (rarely) not all countries are needed, and in those cases developers may want to [generate](#customizing-metadata) their own "custom" metadata set.
+For those cases, there's a `/core` sub-package that doesn't come pre-packaged with any default metadata set and instead accepts metadata as a component property and as the last argument of each exported function.

+For "with country select" component, the `/core` export is `react-phone-number-input/core`, and for "without country select" component, the `/core` export is `react-phone-number-input/input-core`.

 ## Bug reporting